Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/05-QC-polished-assembly.md

 > {: .solution}
 {: .challenge}

-Next, run the command to calculate the N50 length and answer the questions below about the output.
+Next, run the command on the original draft assembly (`assembly/assembly.fasta`) to calculate the N50 length and answer the questions below about the output.

 > ## Hint: Seqkit stats N50 command
 > ~~~